Introduction to Machine Learning: Neural nets

 \subsection{Output}

 The last node of the graph provides the prediction, $y$.
 Its expression depends on the type of predictor that is learned \begin{enumerate}[label=$\bullet$, wide=0.5cm] \item For regression, $y$ can be chosen as an affine function of is its parents: $z_{m+1} = b z_{\pa{m+1}} + a_0$. \item For classification, one can also use a linear model $z_{m+1} = b z_{\pa{m+1}} + a_0$ where $z_{m+1}$ is $q$-dimensional and let the classification be $\argmax(\pe{z_{m+1}} i, i=1, \ldots, q)$.
-Alternatively, one uses ``softmax'' transformation, with
+Alternatively, one may use a ``softmax'' transformation, taking

 with $\zeta_{m+1} = b z_{\pa{m+1}} + a_0$. \end{enumerate}